Aveek-Saha/blog/content/post/electron-svelte.md

 }
 ```

 There's one last step before your application can be rendered.
-In `public/index.html` we need to make the urls absolute so that electron can find them.
+In `public/index.html` we need to make the urls absolute so that Electron can find them.

 ```html
 <!DOCTYPE html>